stippi/WonderBrush-v3/README.md

 ## What this is

-This is completely new code.
+This is a not well maintained work-in-progress rewrite of [WonderBrush](https://github.com/stippi/WonderBrush-v2).
 There are some painful shortcommings in the "old" WonderBrush, not only in its overall capabilities and its tools, but also in the way the code was written.
 The new code is supposed to address these problems by being properly designed.
 In terms of features, here are the most important highlights:

  * Fully multi-threaded and asynchronous rendering pipeline.
 The main objective was to keep the UI responsive at all times, also and especially while manipulating objects on the canvas.